03: PLANETARUM

 OUR PLANETS⌗

-Gazing beyond our moon, one may notice we share our energy source (the Sun) with seven other planetary neighbors!
-When thinking of our solar system siblings, we may have fond memories of creating a planet diorama, or maybe we reminisce on the great Pluto debate.
+Gazing beyond our moon, one may notice we share our energy source with seven other planetary neighbors!
+Contemplating our solar system siblings may remind us of creating a planet diorama, or perhaps we reminisce on the great Pluto debate.

-Yet, most of us do not have an accurate mental image of these planets, especially because we cannot see them well with our eyes or basic telescopes.
-At best, we can see tinted specks of light; however, each planet in our solar system has a complex atmosphere, which correlates to a distinct color.
-Closer (and larger) planets like Mars and Jupiter are easier to capture in color, but father and dimmer planets like Uranus and Neptune are a bit tricker.
+Most of us, though, do not have an accurate mental image of these planets, especially because we cannot see them well with our eyes or basic telescopes.
+At best, we observe tinted specks of light; however, each planet in our solar system has a complex atmosphere correlating to a distinct color.
+Closer (and larger) planets like Mars and Jupiter are easier to capture in color, but farther, dimmer planets like Uranus and Neptune are a bit tricker.
 Keep reading as I explain how I captured each of these beauties!

-Caption: These fuzzy balls may make you reminiscient of a planetary mobile – and you wouldn’t be far off.
+Caption: These fuzzy balls may remind you of a planetary mobile – and you wouldn’t be far off.
 From left to right, Mars, Jupiter, Uranus, and Neptune share the stage in true color.
-The special compositions of gases and minerals make each planet reflect a unique color, which I aimed to capture in these (albiet blurry) pictures of our planetary neighbors!
+The special compositions of gases and minerals make each planet reflect a unique color, which I aimed to capture in these (albiet blurry) pictures!

 –

-To create all of my images, I gathered the raw photos from a Mars observation made by myself, a Jupiter observation made by Tiger Nekervis, and Neptune and Uranus observations made by our instructor, Daniel Reichart.
-For each planet’s image set, I used Afterglow to adjust the planet’s position in the images to be consistent across all images – this helps with aligning and stacking to create our red, green, and blue colored layers!
+To create these images, I gathered the raw exposures from a Mars observation made by myself, a Jupiter observation made by Tiger Nekervis, and Neptune and Uranus observations made by our instructor, Daniel Reichart.
+For each planet’s image set, I used Afterglow to adjust the planet’s position in the images to be consistent across all images, which helps align, and ultimately, stack images to create our red, green, and blue colored layers.

 Because Mars and Jupiter are quite bright, to capture them, we want to use lower-throughput filters than red, green, and blue.
-Tiger and I took 10 exposures each using U, Halpha, and OIII filters, and when stacking the exposures to create images, I assigned U to blue, Halpha to red, and OIII to green.
-For each of these planets, I also adjusted the colors by eye.
-Although the resolution is far from the professional images created by astrophotographers, my main goal was to find a color balance that matched the pros’ images!
-Below are a side-by-sides of professional images and my own!
+Tiger and I took 10 exposures each using U, Halpha, and OIII filters, which I assigned to colors before stacking (I assigned U to blue, Halpha to red, and OIII to green).
+I then performed a final manual adjustment pass, adjusting the colors by eye.
+Although their resolutions are far from those of professional images, my main goal was to find a color balance that matched the pros’!
+Below are a side-by-sides of professional images and my own:

 My Mars image on the left with a Mars image from OSIRIS on the right.